Love Island Australia's Maurice Was 'Gaslighting' Jessie Last Night. This Is What That Means.

-The second night of Love Island Australia featured the first big argument between Maurice Salib and Jessie Wynter, leaving many viewers fuming and branding Maurice’s behaviour as ‘gaslighting’.
+The second night of Love Island Australia featured the first big argument featuring Maurice Salib and Jessie Wynter, leaving many fans angry and branding Maurice’s behaviour as ‘gaslighting’.

 The 27-year-old media executive’s heated conversation with Jessie left the 23-year-old waitress feeling visibly uncomfortable as she told him, “It kind of feels like you’re putting words in my mouth”.